unlnown542a/orWall/README.md

 If you find such an app, please contact us.

-### Coming soon
+### New features
-- Support for other Onion Router applications (i2p)
+- Support for i2p
-- Support for application dedicated stream (for Orbot)
+- No need for Orbot to insall.
+Just a binary tor and obfs4proxy, and privoxy

 ### External libraries
 - [super-command](https://github.com/dschuermann/superuser-commands) (Apache2) for root accesses